Castigavi/FLEP_Reverb_Test/README.md

 (The values are in the same order as in FLEP)

+6. Set Sample File Size, Sample rate and Sample buffer array as below:

+ patchpreset=Sample file size,1,2097152
+ patchpreset=Sample rate,1,22050
+ patchpreset=Sample buffer array,1

 Alternatively you can save your preset, then copy the values straight into your new *.fps file.
 Then you need to reload your preset so the changes are shown in FLEP.
-6. Click on Modify and test the game.
+7. Click on Modify and test the game.
 If you did everything correctly it should work just fine now.

 HOW TO USE IT:
 The way the presets work is pretty simple and it mimics the way reverb works on PSX, so: